-The Chinati Foundation is open Wednesday through Sunday.
+The Chinati Foundation is open to the public Wednesday through Sunday.
+The museum's collection is housed in fifteen buildings spread over a campus of 340 acres.
 Works by Donald Judd are available for self-guided viewing and are also included on all guided tours.
-The rest of the collection is accessible by guided tour only.
+The rest of the Chinati collection is accessible by guided tour only.

 GUIDED TOURS: Full Collection and Selections

 Tour space is limited.
-Please reserve in advance to guarantee your spot.
+Please reserve in advance to guarantee admission.
 See tour selections below and reserve your ticket online here.

 Full Collection Tour ($25 Adult, $10 Student)*

 The full collection tour includes a guided viewing of the entire Chinati collection as well as our annual special exhibit.
-This tour generally runs from 10:00 AM to 4:00 PM with a lunch break from 12:00- 2:00 PM.
+This tour runs for approximately four hours from 10:00 AM - 4:00 PM with a lunch break from 12:00 PM - 2:00 PM.
 Start times are subject to change.
 Please refer to our online reservation calendar for your specific dates.

 Selections Tour ($20 Adult, $10 Student)*

-The selections tour includes a guided viewing of our annual special exhibition as well as the original artists of the Chinati Foundation: Donald Judd, John Chamberlain, and Dan Flavin.
-This tour runs for approximately two hours from 11:00 AM to 1:00 PM.
-For start times please refer to our online reservation calendar.
+The selections tour includes a guided viewing of the original artists of the Chinati Foundation: Donald Judd, John Chamberlain, and Dan Flavin.
+This tour runs for approximately two hours from 11:00 AM - 1:00 PM.
+Start times are subject to change.
+Please refer to our online reservation calendar for your specific dates.

-These works are available from 9:00 AM - 5:00 PM, Wednesday through Sunday, and are located outdoors.
+Visitors may walk the kilometer long, outdoor path and view Judd’s 15 works in concrete, free of charge, Wednesday through Sunday from 9:00 AM - 4:30 PM.
+The work is located on the main Chinati campus.
 Access to the work is on a rocky, uneven path approximately 1.5 miles in length, round trip.
-Please check in at the front office before visiting these sculptures.
+Please check in at the front office before visiting these works.

 PRIVATE AND GROUP TOURS

 Tours are free to Chinati members, children and students under age 17, and residents of Brewster, Jeff Davis and Presidio counties.
+Please refer to our online reservation calendar for your specific dates.
 All members tour Chinati at no cost.
 Become a member now and reserve your free tour tickets.